• Skip to primary navigation

 Hot sauce is fun and easy to make, but please take some simple precautions:

-1) Wear gloves (I use food service gloves) and eye protection (I wear my reading glasses) when handling and chopping the peppers.
+1. Wear gloves (I use food service gloves) and eye protection (I wear my reading glasses) when handling and chopping the peppers.

-2) Clean your knife handle and cutting board well after chopping.
+2. Clean your knife handle and cutting board well after chopping.

-4) Open the lid facing away from your face and do not inhale the steam/fumes as it wafts out of the pot!
+4. Open the lid facing away from your face and do not inhale the steam/fumes as it wafts out of the pot!
 That would not be good.

-Resources to Make This Recipe and more
+Resources to Make This Hot Sauce Recipe

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 I like to make fermented hot sauce as well.
 I really like the flavor, and oak (like in wine making), gives the sauce a nice smoky taste.
 I have a batch in the pantry, fermenting away.
 This is a nice method to bring in more complex flavors.
 It just takes a lot longer.
-I will ferment it, then let it age for a year or more (it’s been 3 years and almost time!), and it will be ready for next Thanksgiving.
+I will ferment it, then let it age for a year or more (it's been 3 years and almost time!), and it will be ready soon.
 Patience.

 My Instant Pot Cookbook is Here!